 Personality clashes

 Personality clashes are some of the key micro-sources of conflict at workplaces in Zimbabwe and beyond.
 The work environment comprises of people with different personality which in some cases will be fundamentally different.
 In the spirit of employee diversity, which is the in-thing in the 20th, employers bring together employees with different personalities some of which are so diverse that they propel conflict in various sections of organisations.
 The diversity of personalities give birth to personal clashes which in most instances are dysfunctional in nature.
-Studies have shown that any workplace bring together people with diverse temperaments, sensitivities, tastes, background, ideas, perceptions, experiences and preferences.
-It is normal and expected that people usually do not become friends with everyone they meet hence conflict or clashes are bound to emerge when two or more people with diverse personalities interact in and outside workplaces.
+Studies have shown that any workplace bring togetherpeople with diverse temperaments, sensitivities, tastes, background, ideas, perceptions, experiences and preferences.
+It is normal and expected that people usually do not become friends with everyone they meet hence conflict or clashes are bound to emerge when two or more people with diversepersonalities interact in and outside workplaces.
 Employers should never expect all the workers to get along perfectly, but should work on strategies to ensure that workers tolerate each other and be able to work toward the realisation of assigned duties and responsibilities.
-The personality mixes within a department normally distraught when a new worker join.
-Workmates can easily fail to get along if the personality mixture is distressed which consequently breed disputes.
+The personality mixes within adepartment normallydistraught when a new workerjoin.
+Workmates can easily fail to get along if the personality mixture is distressedwhich consequently breed disputes.
 The disputes that are created because of a mismatch in personalities have the potential of disrupting employee and organisational performance and organisational growth.
-People with different personalities respond to sticky or thought-provoking circumstances in dissimilar ways which in most cases develop into major sources of intra-conflict.
+People with different personalitiesrespond to sticky or thought-provokingcircumstances in dissimilar ways which in most cases develop into major sources of intra-conflict.
 Even though it’s appreciated that it is impossible for all workmates to be friends, a certain level of mutual or reciprocal respect is essential for a healthy workplace culture.

 Unrealistic needs and expectations

-Unrealistic goals, targets and expectations which are usually given to workers by supervisors or managers are some of the main precipitators of conflict between employers and employees and between departments.
+Unrealistic goals, targets and expectations which are usually given to workers bysupervisors or managers are some of the main precipitators of conflict between employers and employees and between departments.
 Conflict may emerge if the expectations by management or employees are unrealistically high to the extent of being unachievable.
 The other issue on set targets is when an employee and the supervisor misunderstand each other on what needs to be done and when.
 In some instances, managers peach their expectations too high and beyond the reach of the capabilities of subordinates.
 If workers become overwhelmed, they become emotionally discharged which in turn cause conflict at the workplace.
 An employee who is overwhelmed by expectations and targets peached beyond his/her capability become dissatisfied by his/her work and end up losing his/her self-confidence.
 Losing confidence lead to poor performance (Nyanga et al 2018), which is also a key precipitator of conflict at the workplace.
-Managers are therefore encouraged to set targets that are realistic and which arouse workers interest to attain them.
-Conflict is also caused when managers overlook and ignore the needs and expectations of workers such as better conditions of service, living wages and others.
+Managers are therefore encouraged toset targets that are realistic and which arouse workers interest to attain them.
+Conflict is also caused when managersoverlookand ignore the needs and expectations of workers such as better conditions of service, living wages and others.
 Employers may also choose to ignore the demands of workers if workers peach their expectations from the employer too high or set totally unrealistic expectations such as demanding salaries which the organisation cannot afford and sustain due to low productivity.
 Information about expectations should be clearly communicated subordinates so as for the manager and subordinates to have a common understanding about the expectations Information can be relayed to workers by holding regular meetings, circulars and unscheduled briefings.

 Business values